MdSamsuzzohaShayon/youthspike-event-management/README.md

  - [05:50](https://www.loom.com/share/7mbba1631ca8d89e028a) - someone was ranked and his match is over, when he is inactive and make him active again his pair score and ranking was gone

 ### Update - 2
+ - We don't see the new userid.
+Just emails.
+ - One the match filter, set current by default
+ - Also, when we add a picture and update for a player, it is not showing on the player list unless we refresh.
+From the player table.
+ - When you have the search box on matches.
+If you don't type the exact first letter of the first word of the description of the match nothing shows up.
+Can you change it to be any word or letters being searvhed?
+We also really love the search by opponent box.
+That will be awesome
+ - In public view the match desciption is not showing.
+ - when we got to the 2-point net selection.
+It says I was going to eliminate a net first but had no options to select
+ - Here is where we are currently at with the redesign.
+The green team name I’ll be what happens when the team wins.
+We will have a couple additions for the subbing solutions.
+But this is pretty close to our thoughts for this next version.
+ - THen of course, a player can never sub out more than 1 time in a match unless every player on the team has subbed out at least one time.
+So when we play 6 round matches, some players will need to sub out a second time, this is when someone will have a scond sub number like SR1,6.
+Meaning they subbed round 1 and 6
  - Auto assign need to work properly
  - Admin can not get into setting or ldo, This need to be fixed
  - In the event setting, there will be a fwango link. (https://fwango.io/), In the menu tournamant is the fwango link as well.